The full or partial organization of a workforce by a labor union presents an employer with unique challenges.

-In addition to offering our Union Avoidance seminar at the Firm’s offices, we are available to present this training at clients’ workplaces.
-Because it is vital for all of an employer’s managers to be on board with its union-avoidance efforts, this kind of on-site training can be especially effective.
+In addition to offering our Union Avoidance seminar at the Firm’s offices, we are available to present this seminar at clients’ workplaces.
+Because it is vital for all of an employer’s managers to be on board with its union-avoidance efforts, this kind of on-site program can be especially effective.

 Schwartz Hannum PC has developed a one-day program for human resources professionals, labor relations professionals, in-house counsel and managers, for both unionized and non-unionized employers, who want to better understand and manage the big-picture and day-to-day operations of their businesses’ labor-management relationships.

 Presented in an interactive seminar format, the program includes a discussion of the following topics.